Stowe Gardens: Early tourism

 The New Inn public house was constructed in 1717, and provided lodging and food for visitors who had come to admire the gardens and the park, with its neo-classical sculptures and buildings.
 During the eighteenth century, visitors arrived at the Bell Gate.

 Stowe was the subject of some of the earliest tourist guide books published in Britain, written to guide visitors around the site.
 The first was published in 1744 by Benton Seeley, founder of Seeley, Service, who produced A Description of the Gardens of Lord Cobham at Stow Buckinghamshire.
 The final edition of this series was published in 1838.

 In 1748 William Gilpin produced Views of the Temples and other Ornamental Buildings in the Gardens at Stow, followed in 1749 by A Dialogue upon the Gardens at Stow.
 In Gilpin's Dialogue two mythical figures, Callophilus and Polypthon, prefer different styles of gardening at Stowe to each other: Callophilus prefers formality; Polypthon, the romantic and ruinous.

-Copies of all three books were published in 1750 by George Bickham as The Beauties of Stow.
+Copies of all three books were published in 1750 by George Bickham the Elder as The Beauties of Stow.

 To cater to the large number of visitors from France, an anonymous French guidebook, Les Charmes de Stow, was published in 1748.
 In the 1750s Jean-Jacques Rousseau wrote about the gardens, which spread their notoriety throughout Europe.
 He had this to say:

 Another francophone guide was published by Georges-Louis Le Rouge in 1777.
 Détails de nouveaux jardins à la mode included engravings of buildings at Stowe as well as at other famous gardens in Britain.
 In Germany, Christian Cay Lorenz Hirschfeld published Theorie der Gartenkunst in 5 volumes in Leipzig 1779–1785, which included Stowe.